locutusjs/locutus/_octopress/source/about/index.markdown

 - /pages/contact
 ---

-php.js is a resource that offers community-built JavaScript alternatives for PHP functions.
+php.js is a resource that offers community-built JavaScript alternatives to PHP functions.

 If you want to perform high-level operations on JavaScript platforms such as webbrowsers, node.js, etc, you probably need to write JS that combines its lower-level functions and build it up until you have something useful like:
 [strip_tags](http://phpjs.org/functions/strip_tags/),
 [strtotime](http://phpjs.org/functions/strtotime/),
 [strftime](http://phpjs.org/functions/strftime/),